sebmellen/micro.blog/content/posts/2021/Mar/it-rains-it-shines copy.md

 How breathing brings a kind of joy
 The kind in every happy boy
-To freely, untaxed, breathe the air
+To freely, untaxed, drink the air
 And blow away your dark despair

 You'll find the world loves you too